silvus/dotfiles/app/.textadept/textadept/doc/api.md

 - - -

-Lexes Scintilla documents with Lua and LPeg.
+Lexes Scintilla documents and source code with Lua and LPeg.

-<a id="lexer.Overview"></a>
+<a id="lexer.Writing.Lua.Lexers"></a>

-## Overview
+## Writing Lua Lexers

 Lexers highlight the syntax of source code.
-Scintilla (the editing component behind [Textadept][] and [SciTE][]) traditionally uses static, compiled C++ lexers which are notoriously difficult to create and/or extend.
+Scintilla (the editing component behind [Textadept][]) traditionally uses static, compiled C++ lexers which are notoriously difficult to create and/or extend.
 On the other hand, Lua makes it easy to to rapidly create new lexers, extend existing ones, and embed lexers within one another.
 Lua lexers tend to be more readable than C++ lexers too.

 Lexers are Parsing Expression Grammars, or PEGs, composed with the Lua [LPeg library][].
 The following table comes from the LPeg documentation and